 Are you Jewish?
 Yes, I converted to Judaism in 2010.

 How did you learn so much about keeping kosher?
 Part of my conversion to Judaism included learning about the kosher laws.
 I also educated myself about the subject when trying to decide if keeping kosher was right for me.
-I am by no means a kosher expert, but I have learned quite a bit about the subject, and I’m happy to share what I have learned with you.
+I do not keep kosher personally, and I am by no means a kosher expert, but I have learned quite a bit about the subject.
+I’m happy to share what I have learned with you.
 If you have a question, feel free to comment on my blog and ask!

 I have a recipe and/or a family story I’d like you to blog about.
 Where can I submit it?
 I absolutely love hearing and blogging about family food stories!
 If you have a story and/or recipe you’d like me to consider, please submit it here.

 Have a question you don’t see an answer to?
 Email me or comment me on the website and I will try my best to get back to you.
-My email inbox is constantly overflowing, so if you don’t hear back from me please don’t take it personally.
+My email inbox looks a lot like my spice drawer– full to overflowing– so if you don’t hear back from me please don’t take it personally.
 I try my best to keep up with all the emails, but sometimes I just can’t.
 Know that I read each and every email I receive, and I thank you for taking the time to write!